 Q: What is Barrett's esophagus?

 A: Sometimes fluid from the stomach backs up into the lower esophagus.
 This is called reflux or gastroesophageal reflux disease (GERD).
-Over time, the reflux may cause the cells in the esophagus to change.
+Over time, the reflux may cause the cells in the lower esophagus to change.
 This condition is called Barrett's esophagus.
 In some cases, Barrett's esophagus leads to esophageal cancer.

 Q: What are the risk factors for esophageal cancer?